 The fund offers:

-- Competitive return potential that can complement a diversified portfolio.
+- A liquid alternative option to complement a diversified portfolio.

-- A risk management discipline, which helps lower volatility over time.
+- A risk management discipline, which may help lower volatility over time.

 - Low correlation to equity markets to enhance an overall portfolio’s diversification.